From $\mathrm{AdS}_5$ to $\mathrm{AdS}_3$: TsT deformations, Magnetic fields and Holographic RG Flows: D1 + magnetic field background

 To understand the field theory dual to the present supergravity background it is useful to go back to the configuration involving only the D3-brane together with a constant magnetic field.
 In this case, using the usual coordinates $u^2 = l^2 + \rho^2$, the deformed background takes the form

 where both $C_4$ and its magnetic dual vanish, as can be seen directly from the deformed expressions in \eqref{c4}, and consequently $F_5$ also vanishes.
 This represents a surprising simplification of the configuration.
-The vanishing of $C_4$ and $F_5$ means that there is no D3-brane charge present, or, if one insists on its presence at intermediate steps, it is no longer a BPS object and decays as the system evolves.
-In the end, it does not survive in the final configuration.
+The vanishing of $C_4$ and $F_5$ means that there is no D3-brane charge present.
 Therefore, the specific value of the TsT parameter $\mathrm{k}$ in \eqref{k} is special precisely because it removes the original D3-brane content of the background.

+One can understand this perspective by evaluating the Wess-Zumino part of the brane action, as we did in the previous sections for the general $k$ value.
+Indeed, since \cite{Filev_2007} one can "properly confuses itself" to attribute the value of $\mathcal{F}$ either to $F_{ab}$ or to $B_{ab}$, we can assume $F_{ab} = 0$ (not being too strict about the equation of motion for $F$, as we did before) as $B$ is constant, and then the WZ terms are

+The last term vanishes, since $B^2 = 0$ for the present $B$ field.
+Then, we see the magnetic field induces a $C_2$ charge in $D_3$, which can be effectively described as a $D_1$ brane when $B = -k^{-1}$.

 It is also straightforward to see that the resulting supergravity background does not preserve supersymmetry.
 Indeed, the dilatino variation reads